 The first step to making your Easter wreath is to make the bunny’s ears.

-Pro Tip: Place one bead at the center of the half circle and bend the wire in half until the 2 ends meet.
+Pro Tip: To make perfect bunny ear shapes, place one bead at the center of the half circle and bend the wire in half until the 2 ends meet.

 Step 3: Glue Down the Split Beads

-I left a large gap between the beads at the top of the wreath, but this will be filled with the bunny’s flower crown later.
+I left a large gap between the beads at the top of the wreath, but this will be filled with flowers later.

 Step 4: Attach the Ears

-Attaching the ears to the embroidery hoop was the most frustrating and difficult step of the whole project.
+Attaching the ears to the embroidery hoop was the most frustrating and difficult part of the whole project.

-In the video I found, the lady wrapped the wire she used around the base of her wreath.
-However, the wire that I was using from the wood bead wreath was much too thick and stiff to wrap completely around the embroidery hoop.
+In one video I found, the lady wrapped the wire she used around the base of her wreath.
+However, the wire that I was using from the wood bead wreath was much too thick and stiff to wrap around the embroidery hoop.

-After trying {unsuccessfully} wrap the wire, my husband decided to drill holes in the embroidery hoop using a tiny drill bit.
-(If using this method, use a drill bit that is roughly the same size as the wire you used for the ears.)
+After watching me struggle, my husband decided to drill holes in the embroidery hoop using a tiny drill bit.
+The drill bit is roughly the same size as the wire used to make the ears.

-Once the holes were drilled, we pushed the ear wires through and added some hot glue to hold them in place.
+Once the holes were drilled, we pushed the ear wires through, bent the wire as close to the embroidery hoop as possible, and added hot glue to hold them in place.

 Step 5: Add the Flower Crown